louis-cordier/louis-cordier/README.md

 I also started learning Linux and virtual machines.

-I will choose a speciality late december and continue forward in 2025.
+I have choosen a speciality in late december : I am now a student in software development.

+I am looking for a work-study program, in my field of specialty (software development).
+If possible, it would start in September 2025, ideally in Aix, Marseille or nearby areas.

 You can contact me at : louis.cordier@laplateforme.io